Incremental and Modular Context-sensitive Analysis: Fundamental results of the algorithm

-We state formally the requirements (or hypotheses) about the baseline (non-modular) algorithm stated in Section \ref{sec:reqs}.
-We assume that \baseanalyze satisfies these hypotheses.

-\begin{description} \item [\textbf{Partially comparable}] We build the domain of analysis results (parametric on \DD) as sets of ({\tt pred\_name}$, \DD, \DD)$.
-This domain is finite, because it is the combination of finite domains.
-The set of predicate names may be infinite in general, but in each program it is finite.
-We do not represent the dependencies in this domain because they are redundant, only needed for efficiency.
-We define the partial order in this domain (AG) as:
+In this section we provide the correctness and precision guarantees of the proposed algorithm.
+We first provide some notation that will be instrumental in the proofs of the theorems.
+We build the domain of analysis results (parametric on $\DD$) as sets of $(\mathtt{pred\_name}, \DD, \DD)$.
+The set of predicate names may be infinite in general but in each program it is finite.
+We do not represent the dependencies (edges in the graph), as they are needed only for efficiency.
+We define the partial order in this domain $\AGDD$ that compares the answer patterns to the call patterns abstracted by the analysis graph.
+That is:

-For simplicity, \DD~in the following represents this analysis results domain and all domain operators refer correspond to this domain. \item [\textbf{Accept initial guesses}] As a means to express assumptions and initial guesses on the semantics of the program we join a constant $X_0 \in \DD$: $X_0 \sqcup \fabs{P}(X)$.
-The most precise semantics of $P$ and some assumptions $X_0$ is the $\lfp(X_0 \sqcup \fabs{P})$.
-Note that the \lfp exists because $F$ is monotonic and $X_0$ is a constant. \item [\textbf{Monotonic}] The \lfp operation of a fixed program $P$, parametric on the assumptions, is monotonic.
-We have that $X_0 \sqsubseteq X_0'\ \implies\ \lfp(\fabs{P} \sqcup X_0) \sqsubseteq \lfp(\fabs{P} \sqcup X_0')$, since the \lfp composes monotonic functions. \end{description}